Afdaan/Alya-Bot-Telegram/README.md

 - Ask follow-up questions without re-explaining
 - Bot understands the context of ongoing discussions
 - Example: Ask "What causes it?" after discussing a topic, and Alya knows what "it" refers to
+- Great for multi-turn interactions and complex conversations
+- Works in both English and Indonesian (and other languages upon request)

 ## Language Features
 - Default languages: English & Indonesian